taishikato/nuxtjs-firebase/README.md

 # nuxtjs-firebase

-So I've made the first Nuxt.js App on Firebase🔥because I am really curious what Nuxt.js can do and What I can do with it.
+So I've made my first Nuxt.js App on Firebase🔥because I am really curious what Nuxt.js can do and What I can do with it.
 This is made with [this great tutorial video](https://www.youtube.com/watch?v=ZYUWsjUxxUQ) (Shout out to Firebase team!!).

 ## Tools